Working with contexts and resources¶

 is raised

-is closed.
-This usually involves closing sockets and files and freeing whatever system resources
+the context is closed.
+This usually involves closing sockets and files and freeing

-were allocated.
-This should be done in a teardown callback, scheduled using
+whatever system resources were allocated.
+This should be done in a teardown callback,

 .
 When the context is closed, teardown